calnet-oss/bidms-docker-kerberos/README.md

 ./detachedRunContainer.sh
 ```

-If everything goes smoothly, the container should expose Kerberos ports 88/udp and
+If everything goes smoothly, the container should expose Kerberos ports
-750/udp to the docker network configured in `config.env`.
+88/udp and 750/udp to the docker network configured in `config.env`.
+749/tcp is also exposed for the kadmin server.

 You can then use Kerberos clients operating within the docker network to
 connect to the KDC.